syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Data-Marker.md

 documentation: ug
 ---

-# Data Markers in Xamarin.ios Chart
+# Data Markers in Xamarin.iOS Chart

 Data markers are used to provide information about the data points to the user.
 You can add a shape and label to adorn each data point.
 This can be enabled using following code snippet,